|

 - All children take intensive classes in

-English, starting in Middle School (about like High School).
-Unlike most
+English, starting in Middle School.
+Unlike most English Canadians taking

-English Canadians taking French, after a few years many can carry on a basic
+French, after a few years many can carry on a basic conversation in

-speaker.
-My host speaks quite good English.
-He learned as a teenager by talking
+speaks quite good English.
+He learned as a teenager by talking to American

-to American tourists - so his accent is sort of mid-western.
-Even at an early
+tourists - so his accent is sort of mid-western.
+Even at an early age he showed

-age he showed entrepreneurial flare.
-He memorized the Gettysburg address and
+entrepreneurial flare.
+He memorized the Gettysburg address and much American

-much American history.
-So he would stand on the street near a favorite tourist
+history.
+So he would stand on the street near a favorite tourist site, reciting

-site, reciting Lincoln's address and attract the tourists to him rather than
+Lincoln's address and attract the tourists to him rather than accosting them.

-accosting them.
 Then he would amaze them with his knowledge of the U.S.A.
-(He
+(He found that he

-found that he often knew more about U.S. history than the Americans!)
-What a
+often knew more about U.S. history than many Americans!)
+What a salesman he was

 different restaurants, featuring foods from various regions of China - a